-The depreciation of capital assets used in governmental activities is not reported in the funds.
-(1,079,459) Certain property tax revenues are deferred in the funds.
+Capital outlays are not reported as expenses in the SOA.
+51,940 The depreciation of capital assets used in governmental activities is not reported in the funds.
+(1,041,946) Trade-in or disposal of capital assets decrease net position in the SOA but not in the funds.
+(4,819) Certain property tax revenues are deferred in the funds.
 This is the change in these amounts this year.
-383,148 Repayment of bond principal is an expenditure in the funds but is not an expense in the SOA.
-690,000 Repayment of capital lease principal is an expenditure in the funds but is not an expense in the SOA.
-12,237 (Increase) decrease in accrued interest from beginning of period to end of period.
-623 The net revenue (expense) of internal service funds is reported with governmental activities.
-1,022 Prior years' tax collections are revenue in the funds but were reported in a prior period in the SOA.
-(468,626) Amortization of bond premiums are not reported in the funds.
+(9,179) Repayment of bond principal is an expenditure in the funds but is not an expense in the SOA.
+705,000 (Increase) decrease in accrued interest from beginning of period to end of period.
+618 The net revenue (expense) of internal service funds is reported with governmental activities.
+958 Prior years' tax collections are revenue in the funds but were reported in a prior period in the SOA.
+(101,972) Amortization of bond premiums are not reported in the funds.
 80,585 Amortization of deferred loss on refunding is not reported in the funds.
-(32,290) Contributions made before the measurement date and during the previous FY were expended.
-(136,525) Pension contributions made after the measurement date but in current FY were de-expended & reduced NPL.
-130,221 Pension expense relating to GASB 68 is recorded in the SOA but not in the funds.
-(1,681,662) Implementing GASB 75 required certain expenditures to be de-expended and recorded as deferred resource c 2,160,930 OPEB contributions made after the measurement date but in current FY were de-expended & reduced NPL.
-1,595,280 OPEB expense relating to GASB 75 is recorded in the SOA but not in the funds.
-(1,124,178)
+(32,290) Implementing GASB 68 required certain expenditures to be de-expended and recorded as deferred resource c (342,338) Pension expense relating to GASB 68 is recorded in the SOA but not in the funds.
+295,001 Implementing GASB 75 required certain expenditures to be de-expended and recorded as deferred resource c (138,648)